 9. Full EIA?
-N/A How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
-10. Monitoring and Evaluation N/A 11.
-Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
+N/A 10.
+Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+N/A Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
-N/A

-Budget Equality Impact Assessment 2023/24 - Service-Users
+11. Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) N/A

 1. Service Area Libraries Services HNC 2.
-Proposal No. 30 3.
+Proposal No. 27 3.
 Head of Service Sally McMahon and Kate Rouse What is the proposal?
-Use the savings proposal wording and more detail if need eded 4.
-Budget Proposal Reduce staffed opening hours in all community libraries to a maximum of two days a week, running them as Libraries Extra for the other days where this is possible.
+Use the savings proposal wording and more detail if needed 4.
+Budget Proposal Close Mile Oak Library.
+Current visitor numbers are only 150p.m. compared to 3,500p.m. five years ago and 1,000p.m. just before the pandemic.
+Other community libraries are currently at 60% pre-Covid levels whereas Mile Oak is at 15%.
+This library is the most expensive to run, currently working out at a cost of £19.02 per visit compared to 78p average per visit cost at other community libraries.
+Portslade and Hangleton Libraries are reasonably nearby to provide library services to residents.
+Reduce staffed opening hours in all community libraries to a maximum of two days a week, running them as Libraries Extra for the other days where this is possible.
 The staffed days would vary across the city to ensure that there is a library open with staff within a reasonable traveling distance on every day of the week.
 Highlight the most significant disproportionate impacts on groups 5.
-Summary of Children under 16 cannot use Libraries Extra alone, so the decrease in staffed cincrease in Libraries Extra will disadvantage them. ays in community libraries and impacts Some neurodiverse adults and adults with a Learning Disability may wish to have support when using a library and this would be unavailable during Libraries Extra times 6.
-Assess level of impact 3 7.
-Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase po esitive impacts?
+Summary of impacts Estimate Level 2 or 3, as children and vulnerable adults will still have access to a staffed library near by for 2 days a week, and within 2 miles in most cases for 4 days a week, as the city is relatively small; plus access to Jubilee library in the centre of the city for 7 days a week, and Hove Library for 6 days a week.

+6. Assess level of impact 7.
+Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+Ensure Hangleton & Portslade libraries are open with staff different days of the week over 4 days, to provide access to a staffed library for people in Mile Oak that is less than 2 miles away.
+These libraries will also have Libraries Extra days the rest of the week.
 Spread the staffed days in community libraries evenly across the city so that there is a staffed library within reasonable travelling distance, if more local library is operating as Libraries Extra.
 Consider recruiting volunteers to help library users self-serve when libraries operate as Libraries Extra.
 Subject to H&S and safeguarding assessments.